tace5/chareditor/README.md

 pixel editor.
 Code options are available at the left of the Code box.
 Some options are: automatic copy (which copies the code to your computer clipboard after every change), include #define, hex datatype and more.
 Use the checkboxes to activate these options as desired.

 ## Supporters
+This is a private space reserved for those kind people that supported this project.

 ## Contributors
 Here a list of the people that have contributed with this project in any form.
 If you wish to be part of this project refer to the contributing file.